Similar to the ABC's, music theory goes from A-G, and stops:

-This musical alphabet respresents the sounds our instrument fingerings and voice produce.
-And Sound is what music theory structures.
+This musical alphabet respresents the sounds our instrument and voice produce.
+Sound is what music theory structures.
 Together, we'll improve our sound output.

-There are additional steps, or sounds between these letters:
+Additional steps, or sounds fall between these letters:

 A Sharp is like a nail that points up.
 It raises letters a half step.
 So the sound goes up, as from A (step) B. Now it's called A (sharp) B. Keep going up the musical alphabet:

-Don't worry about the skipped steps, we'll get to them later.
+We'll get to those missing steps later.
 Just know the sound is going up half steps, called Sharps.
 The symbol for Sharp in music is '#' (the number, or pound, or hash mark, symbol):

 A Flat is the tire that nail punctured.
 Just like a flat will deflate, and bring us down too, the sound goes down a half step.
 B (step) A now becomes B (flat) A, as the sound goes down a half step.
 The musical alphabet downward:

-We start on G because we need to reverse the direction of the sound (since our sharp nail gave us a flat).
+We start on G because we need to reverse the direction of the sound.
 Flat's symbol looks like a lowercase 'b':

-The steps between the notes are now either # Sharp or b Flat.
+These steps are now either # Sharp or b Flat.
 The steps between ABCDEFG with Sharps and Flats:

 Notice that there are no steps between B and C, and between E and F. This means when we play a B# (B sharp), we are playing the letter C. And when we play an E# (E sharp), we are playing an F.